 - Add sliced cucumber to a medium container or bowl.
 Sprinkle with salt and toss to combine.
 Let sit for 25 minutes.3 Persian cucumbers, 2 teaspoons Diamond Crystal kosher salt

-- Meanwhile, mix the sugar, mushroom powder (if using), and warm water in a small bowl and stir until the sugar is dissolved.3 teaspoons sugar, ¼ teaspoon mushroom powder, 3 tablespoons warm water
+- To make the dressing, mix the sugar and warm water in a small bowl and stir until the sugar is dissolved.3 teaspoons sugar, 3 tablespoons warm, filtered water

-- After 25 minutes, pat the cucumbers dry and leave the liquid in the container/bowl to discard.
+- After 25 minutes, pat the cucumbers dry with a paper towel, leaving the salty liquid behind to discard.
 Taste the cucumber to check for saltiness.
-If it tastes too salty based on your personal preference, rinse the cucumbers with cold water and then pat dry again.
+If it tastes too salty for your liking, rinse the cucumbers briefly under cold water and pat dry again.

-- Plate the cucumber and top with the sugar water mixture, sliced garlic, sliced chili pepper (if using), sesame oil, and chili oil.2 cloves garlic, 1½ teaspoon sesame oil, ½ teaspoon chili oil
+- Arrange the cucumber slices on a serving plate.
+Top with the sugar-water mixture, sliced garlic, and sliced chili pepper (if using).
+Drizzle with sesame oil and chili oil.2 cloves garlic, 1½ teaspoon sesame oil, ½ teaspoon chili oil

-- Serve at room temperature or chill in the refrigerator to serve later.
+- Enjoy at room temperature or chill in the refrigerator to serve later.

 equipment and highlighted ingredients